FAQs on Verifications

-Verification is a process mandated by the Department of Education that requires Colleges and Universities to review and ensure accuracy of information on the FAFSA.
+Verification is a process mandated by the Department of Education that requires institutions of higher education to review and ensure the accuracy of information provided on the FAFSA.

 - Who gets chosen for Verification?

-Students are selected for a variety of reasons.
-Some selections are completely random or some data may be inconsistent or missing.
-Being selected does not mean anything was done wrong.
+Students are selected for federal verification for a variety of reasons.
+Some selections are completely random while others may be prompted by missing or inconsistent data.
+Being selected for verification does not necessarily mean anything was done wrong.

 - Verification Worksheet

 - Tax return transcript form a prior tax year for student and/or parent(s); however we strongly suggest you use the IRS Data Retrieval Tool (DRT) instead